Mitchell Silk: Legal career

+He also acted as fund counsel on the structuring and formation of several large international infrastructure and real assets funds, and advised tens of foreign banks in their strategic expansion in the U.S. and their on-going operations, including cross-border financings and complex regulatory and corporate governance matters.

+In January 2024, Silk was appointed Group General Counsel of the investment platform that houses Waterton Global Resources, the Cedarfield Group, and IJW Whiskey.

 Public service

 In October 2017, Silk was appointed Deputy Assistant Secretary, International Affairs at the U.S. Department of the Treasury.
 He was the head of the Office of Investment, Energy and Infrastructure.

-In July 2019, he became the acting Assistant Secretary of the Treasury for International Markets.
+He became the acting Assistant Secretary of the Treasury for International Markets in July 2019.
 On September 19, 2019, President Trump formally nominated Silk to be Assistant Secretary of the Treasury for International Markets.
 A hearing on his nomination before the Senate Committee on Banking, Housing, and Urban Affairs was held on November 20, 2019.
 On April 21, 2020, the United States Senate confirmed his nomination by voice vote.
 Silk became the first Hasidic Jew to be confirmed to a senior U.S. administration position.

+In this role, Silk advanced U.S. interests in multilateral organizations on financial stability and regulatory issues, while promoting growth, particularly through global energy and infrastructure financing agreements, and advocating for standards that level the playing field for U.S. firms.
+He was actively involved in the trade negotiations with China, the reform and oversight of the Overseas Private Investment Corporation and the Export-Import Bank of the United States, and the establishment of U.S. International Development Finance Corporation.